MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/5_create-publish-mobile-app.md

 6. That's all!
 You’ll receive a link on your contact email address to download the mobile AAB & APK files from our support team (in 4-5 business days).

-## Steps to publish your mobile app to the playstore
+## Steps to publish your mobile app to the playStore

 ### Before you begin